 The formation of the northern lights is related to the activity of the sun, the composition and characteristics of the earth's atmosphere.

 The northern lights can be observed in a circular area above the poles of the Earth.
 They come from the Sun.
-There is a bombardment of subatomic particles from the Sun formed in solar storms.
-These particles range from purple to red.
-The solar wind alters the particles and when they meet the Earth's magnetic field they deviate and only part of it is seen at the poles.
+There is a bombardment of subatomic particles from the Sun formed in solar storms, as explained in How are northern lights formedThese particles range in color from violet to red.
+The solar wind alters the particles, and when they encounter the Earth's magnetic field, they are deflected, and only part of them can be seen at the poles.

 There are studies that investigate the northern lights when solar wind occurs.
 This occurs because, although solar storms are known to have an approximate period of 11 years, it is not possible to forecast when an aurora borealis will occur.
 For all the people who want to see the Northern Lights, this is a bummer.
 Traveling to the poles is not cheap and not being able to see the aurora is very depressing.